hussein343455/Counterfeit-coin-detection/README.md

 # Counterfeit-coin-detection
-implementing a statistical edge-based feature selection method based on a research paper ("Statistical edge-based feature selection for counterfeit coin detection") with the use of a microscope to collected data/images of real and fake coins.
+implementing a statistical edge-based feature selection method based on a research paper **("Statistical edge-based feature selection for counterfeit coin detection")** with the use of a microscope to collected data/images of real and fake coins.

+This paper presents a solution for detecting counterfeit coins, by providing a method based on edge differences.
+The method compares the edge width, edge thickness, number of horizontal and vertical edges, the total number of edges, and number of pixels.
+This approach has been experimentally established by other related works [9, 16, 21] that the edges of counterfeit coin stamp are the prime indicator to distinguish between genuine and counterfeit coins, since even the high-quality forged coins have wider, taller, detached or missing strokes.
+The references provided in the paper supports this method as an effective way to detect counterfeit coins